sage-code/maj/alphabet.md

 **Modified: K**

-Rarely used only to replace `c` before a vowel or to avoid duplicate `c`.
+Letter "k" is used only to replace `c` before a vowels and to avoid duplicate `c`.
+When followed by a consonant, other then "c" it will be replaced by "c" that is in convenient place on keyboard so is a bit easier to type.
+This letter is more frequent in Maj than in other languages.

-* avpod duplication of "c" in words like `akcidy` instead of `accidy`;
+* avoid duplication of "c" in words like `akcidy` instead of `accidy`;
 * used before vowels to prevent formation of diphthongs: {`ke`, `ki`, `ko`, `ku`, 'ky'};

 **Modified: W**

 Letter W is used at beginning of words and rarely used in the middle of the words.

-* is pronounced "u" at beginning of words: wisol:"uisol";
+* is pronounced "u" at beginning of words: wisol:"uisol" = "whiskey";
 * inside of words can modify "e" that will be read "i" like in new:"niu" ;

 **Double: ii**